jpbochi/cv/README.md

 I'm a challenge-driven person.
 Nothing motivates me more than a hard problem to solve.
 I’m highly devoted to quality in every aspect of what I do.
 I praise knowledge, and I like to share it.
 I have constant interest in learning new technologies, processes, and paradigms.

 I started coding early in the 90s, with QuickBasic.
 I graduated in CS in 2004.
 Today, I have a decade and a half of professional programming experience.
-I wrote a lot of C# before I became a polyglot programmer writing Ruby, Java, Scala, and JavaScript (my current favourite).
+I wrote a lot of C# before I became a polyglot programmer writing Ruby, Java, Scala, and JavaScript (my current favorite).
 In the past ~6 years, I spent a lot of time automating infrastructure with AWS, Bash, Docker, Ansible, Terraform, Kubernetes, and others.
-I'm passionate about CI/CD, and tend to be the guy that pushes the team forward to enhance our test and deploy pipieline.
+I'm passionate about CI/CD, and tend to be the guy that pushes the team forward to enhance our test and deploy pipeline.

 In my free time, I do books, movies, beer, 3D printing, and some eventual programming for fun.
-I'm fond of open source, and made conrtibutions of my own.
+I'm fond of open source, and made contributions of my own.
 In 2015, I helped [protonmail.com](https://protonmail.com/) set up their early CI pipeline for their open source web UI.
 5 years later, I ended working for them.

 I feel at home being the technical leader of projects, especially if there's time pressure.
 I like to search for ways where my team can get better, and be an influencer to improve those.
 That _leadership role_ is that one excel at, and is the one I search for.
 I do not aspire to have any managerial position.
 Nothing against managers, it's just not for me.